The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime

 Since $\mathcal{S}_\kappa > 1$ for all $\kappa > 0$ (Theorem 1), and the optimal $\kappa^*$ is interior, the Stiffness-Odds Identity (Eq.~\ref{eq:identity}) gives

 \textbf{The upper bound $\kappa^* < 0.50$ is unconditional for any system in the diminishing-returns regime.} It follows from the concavity of $g$ and positivity of $g'$ (which together imply $\mathcal{S}_\kappa > 1$), without assumptions about the rate parameter.
+This is the universal theorem of the paper; stronger interval claims require additional assumptions on the rate parameter $a$.
 Conversely, empirical observation of $\mathcal{S}_\kappa \leq 1$ is diagnostic evidence that a system operates outside this regime---signaling threshold effects, cooperative dynamics, or correlated failures.

 \paragraph{Lower Bound (Conditional).} The rate parameter $a = g'(0)$ characterizes the initial steepness of error suppression.
 For the reference case $g(\kappa) = a\kappa$, the stiffness at $\kappa = 1/2$ is